Transparent supply chains in e-commerce: Distributed order management with neuland

 We want to further improve the system in the future.
 For example, we plan to send missing items from other warehouses, from marketplace participants or from stores.
 Stores are now also connected to the online store via the OMS and can therefore help the warehouses.
 In the long term, our OMS can support and optimize almost all post-order processes.

-At neuland, we attach great importance to developing our systems in such a way that they are flexible and modular .
+At neuland, we take great care in developing our systems in such a way that they are flexible and modular .
 This means that the technical systems can work independently of each other to solve specific customer challenges.
-In this way, we ensure that our solutions are always optimally tailored to the needs of our customers.
+In this way, we ensure that our solutions are always tailored exactly to the needs of our customers.

 You can find more exciting case studies here:

-Transformation in Breuninger's shop search: Increased efficiency and cost reduction through open source
+Transformation in Breuninger’s shop search: Increasing efficiency and reducing costs with open source

 Die Kunst der guten Suche: Datengetriebene Such-Optimierung